Ezek1elz/network-mapping-cli/network-mapping-cli/README.md

-# Network Mapping CLI
+# Network Mapping CLI and GUI

-This project is a command-line interface (CLI) application designed to track unknown IP addresses discovered during network mapping.
+This project is a command-line interface (CLI) and graphical user interface (GUI) application designed to track unknown IP addresses discovered during network mapping.
 It provides a simple way to manage and monitor IP addresses that may be of interest during network exploration.

 ## Features

 - Track unknown IP addresses
 - Add and remove IP addresses from the tracking list
 - Display currently tracked IP addresses
+- GUI for managing IP addresses

 ## Installation

-To get started with the Network Mapping CLI, follow these steps:
+To get started with the Network Mapping CLI and GUI, follow these steps:

 1. Clone the repository: